-Profields is an app for Jira available at the Atlassian Marketplace that started 2020 with its 7.0 version, and most importantly, with a greater focus: to help people tracking projects in Jira.
-Keep reading to learn about the latest features introduced to Profields, and why it's a solution to handle project information in Jira according to your needs...
+Projectrak (formerly Profields) is an app for Jira available at the Atlassian Marketplace that started in 2020 with its 7.0 version, and most importantly, with a greater focus: to help people track projects in Jira.
+Keep reading to learn about the latest features introduced to Projectrak and why it's a solution to handle project information in Jira according to your needs...

-Profields is a Jira app that centralizes a series of features allowing users to track Jira projects; it's a product manufactured by DEISER, an Atlassian Platinum Solution Partner Enterprise, and Top Vendor in the Atlassian Marketplace, crafting Profields with the mission to help other teams to achieve their goals.
+Projectrak (formerly Profields) is a Jira app that centralizes a series of features allowing users to track Jira projects; it's a product manufactured by DEISER, an Atlassian Platinum Solution Partner Enterprise and Top Vendor in the Atlassian Marketplace, crafting Projectrak with the mission to help other teams to achieve their goals.

-To understand better the advantages this app for Jira Data Center, Server and Cloud offer, let's get a look into a basic concept, and the main features the app offers in this recent version:
+To understand better the advantages this app for Jira Data Center, Server, and Cloud offers, let's get a look into a basic concept and the main features the app offers in this recent version:

-Now, having in consideration what's Profields for Jira, and what is the tracking of projects in the Atlassian tool, let's proceed to describe the features Profields 7 brings, and show how it can help you to reduce complexity, centralizing the information, and lowering the time users invest in Jira projects.
+Now, taking into consideration what's Projectrak for Jira and what is the tracking of projects in the Atlassian tool, let's proceed to describe the features Projectrak 7 brings and show how it can help you to reduce complexity, centralizing the information and lowering the time users invest in Jira projects.

-During the inception phase of Profields 7.0, we all (stakeholders, team, management, etc.) reached the conclusion that we wanted to centralize and enhance user work with Jira projects, that's why we modified the Project Navigator and the filters management.
+During the inception phase of Projectrak 7.0, we all (stakeholders, team, management, etc.) reached the conclusion that we wanted to centralize and enhance user work with Jira projects; that's why we modified the Project Navigator and the filters management.

-With this new version, we have re-invented the way users visualize and work with projects, giving prominence to, of course, Jira projects.
-We have moved the filters section to an option in the upper section, and we have created new navigation which will allow them to move across the different views of Profields (both current and future) from the same screen, as you can see the comparative image below:
+With this new version, we have re-invented how users visualize and work with projects, giving prominence to Jira projects.
+We have moved the filters section to an option in the upper section, and we have created new navigation which will allow them to move across the different views of Projectrak (both current and future) from the same screen.
+As you can see the comparative image below:

-The new face of Profields represents a relevant solution in the matter of handling the project information in Jira.
+The new face of Profields (at the time), now Projectrak, represents a relevant solution in the matter of handling the project information in Jira.

-The new Project Navigator and the new filters management will allow users to work with their projects in a more comfortable way, without losing focus from the most important thing for Profields: Jira projects.
+The new Project Navigator and the new filter management will allow users to work with their projects in a more comfortable way without losing focus on the most important thing for Projectrak: Jira projects.

-"View Issues" is another great feature we have incorporated, with it is possible to access the Issue Navigator of Jira right from any Project Navigator view, allowing users to search issues in every project, by a project query, applying JQL Functions; this way you'll have broader and detailed access to your projects.
-Check the Profields Documentation Center to learn more about this.
+"View Issues" is another great feature we have incorporated, with it is possible to access the Issue Navigator of Jira right from any Project Navigator view, allowing users to search issues in every project by a project query, applying JQL Functions; this way you'll have broader and detailed access to your projects.
+Check the Projectrak Documentation Center to learn more about this.

 Different views?
-Yes, the Project Navigator is the home view of Profields, allowing users to work with several Jira projects with ease.
-Example of that, the two different views now available (giving birth to the concept of view): the former and single view, before known as the "project navigator," now it came to be the List View, so we can differentiate it from another we have introduced at the Project Navigator of Profields 7: the Releases View.
+Yes, the Project Navigator is the home view of Projectrak, allowing users to easily work with several Jira projects.
+Example of the two different views now available (giving birth to the concept of view): the former and single view, before known as the "project navigator," now it came to be the List View, so we can differentiate it from another we have introduced at the Project Navigator of Projectrak 7: the Releases View.

-First, it's important to clarify we develop Profields to enhance user work with Jira projects, focusing on giving relevance through two dimensions: visualization and operation.
+First, it's important to clarify we developed Projectrak to enhance user work with Jira projects, focusing on giving relevance through two dimensions: visualization and operation.

-Consequently, Profields has become not only in a place to centralize all of the project information but also where you can visualize it and operate with all of this information.
+Consequently, Projectrak has become a place to centralize all of the project information and where you can visualize it and operate with all of this information.

 What is the Releases View?
-Available as one of the two views from the Project Navigator, the Releases View is the place which allows every Jira user to visualize in a single screen a timeline with the upcoming releases of your projects, the iterations and the status of each of them.
-We have created this view, as one of the attributes inherent to projects, which are versions (aka Releases).
+Available as one of the two views from the Project Navigator, the Releases View is the place that allows every Jira user to visualize in a single screen a timeline with the upcoming releases of your projects, the iterations, and the status of each of them.
+We have created this view as one of the attributes inherent to projects, which are versions (aka Releases).
 Below you can see the overall look and feel of this view:

-The Releases View it's a Profields 7 feature, available to track project releases in Jira.
+The Release View is a Projectrak 7 feature that tracks project releases in Jira.

 The Releases View allows a timewise navigation, showing when each version starts and when it ends.
 If we look back to the past, we will see when each version was released.
 In short, total control in a single view of every single version of the projects you are taking part in or interested in.

-The Releases View in Profields 7.0 is basically for those having versions in Jira.
+The Releases View in Projectrak 7.0 is basically for those having versions in Jira.
 That is, for those involved in the creation of software, such as:

 The short answer is no, at least not for projects.
 The long answer is that versions are another entity of Jira, and there do exist mechanisms to visualize them.
 However, all of these visualizations are available from the point of view of the issue.
-That is where Profields make the difference, the Release View provide users a visibility of the releases from the point of view of projects.
+That is where Projectrak makes the difference; the Release View provides users visibility of the releases from the point of view of projects.

-Keeping in mind that our main mission manufacturing Profields is to enhance the way users work with Jira projects, we followed the desition to prioritize in our backlog the integration with other applications in the Atlassian Marketplace that leverage the user experience, this is how the integration with Automation came to be: a logical next step, and a turning point in the automation of tasks which are directly related to the project information in Jira
+Keeping in mind that our main mission in manufacturing Projectrak is to enhance the way users work with Jira projects, we followed the decision to prioritize in our backlog the integration with other applications in the Atlassian Marketplace that leverage the user experience.
+This is how the integration with Automation came to be: a logical next step, and a turning point in the automation of tasks that are directly related to the project information in Jira

-What is about the integration of Profields with Automation for Jira?
-Basically, to automate project-related tasks in Jira; and more specifically, we have integrated Profields in every level which Automation has allowed us to do so:
+What is about the integration of Projectrak with Automation for Jira?
+Basically, to automate project-related tasks in Jira; more specifically, we have integrated Projectrak at every level, which Automation has allowed us to do so:

-The integration of Automation for Jira and Profields to track projects in Jira represents a turning point in the automation of tasks directly related to project information.
+The integration of Automation for Jira and Projectrak to track projects in Jira represents a turning point in the automation of tasks directly related to project information.

-The Profields and Automation for Jira integration is a must for Jira Administrators who want to strengthen their processes, Project Managers, or those interested in automating actions in their projects which are based on property field values, created and stored in Profields.
+The Projectrak and Automation for Jira integration is a must for Jira Administrators who want to strengthen their processes, Project Managers, or those interested in automating actions in their projects which are based on property field values created and stored in Projectrak.

-Also, it's a very useful integration for Atlassian Solution Partners aiming to track what happens across the Jira projects they supervise, and every person willing to automate actions based on information around Jira projects.
-Get an idea on how we do it in DEISER.
+Also, it's a very useful integration for Atlassian Solution Partners, aiming to track what happens across the Jira projects they supervise and every person willing to automate actions based on information around Jira projects.
+Get an idea of how we do it in DEISER.

 If you want to learn more about this integration, stay tuned.
 Soon we will drop an in-depth new blog post about this subject.
-In the meantime, start working faster by downloading the e-book with seven use cases when integrating Automation with Profields, we offer below.
+In the meantime, start working faster by downloading the e-book with seven use cases when integrating Automation with Projectrak, which we offer below.

-Profields shows itself as a hub of solutions that responds the needs of tracking projects in Jira and project information storage; it's time to encourage the teamwork around projects in Jira; in the end, the tracking of projects it is just not exclusive responsibility for those so-called "project responsible," project tracking is everyone’s business, and the responsibility relies on each project stakeholder, according to their level of involvement, this is the way to build true teamwork.
+Projectrak shows itself as a hub of solutions that responds to the needs of tracking projects in Jira and project information storage; it's time to encourage teamwork around projects in Jira; In the end, the tracking of projects is just not an exclusive responsibility for those so-called "project responsible," project tracking is everyone’s business, and the responsibility relies on each project stakeholder, according to their level of involvement, this is the way to build true teamwork.

-If you want to know more about Profields, we recommend to give it a try now and get a free trial available at the Atlassian Marketplace, if do you have doubts about these functionalities, or do you want more information, please don't hesitate on contacting us here, our Customer Support Desk.
+If you want to know more about Projectrak, we recommend giving it a try now and getting a free trial available at the Atlassian Marketplace; if you have doubts about these functionalities or do you want more information, please don't hesitate to contact us here, our Customer Support Desk.

-Do you feel ready yet to start tracking and automating projects in Jira using Profields?
-If that's the case, use the e-book below, in order to learn from 7 different use cases on how to automate tasks directly related to the project information in Jira.
+Do you feel ready yet to start tracking and automating projects in Jira using Projectrak?
+If that's the case, use the e-book below in order to learn from 7 different use cases on how to automate tasks directly related to the project information in Jira.

-This blog post is the product of a collaboration between Leo Díaz with the support of the Marketing team.
+This blog post is the product of a collaboration between Leo Díaz and the Marketing team's support.

 Start saving time by automating tasks directly related to your projects in Jira!